 “I don’t look good in photos” etc.

 We make it a personal issue when it is really a posing and confidence issue.
-Which means you can learn some simple posing tips and start to look amazing in your photos.
+Which means you can learn how to pose for a photo alone or with a group using these simple tips!

 We are all having the camera pointed to us.
 So you need to be happy and confident when that camera points your way.

-Check out these simple posing tips and you’ll love the photos of you in no time!
+Learn how to pose for photos with these tips and you’ll love the photos of you in no time!

 Posing Tip #1